kadu-jpeg/kadu-jpeg/README.md

 # <p align="center"> Hey, I'm Carlos Eduardo (Kadu)👋🏻</p>

 #### <p align="center">Today I'm working as IT Support Analyst, and learning about languages and tools for web development.
-I hope to become a front-end dev.</p>
+I intend to become a front-end dev.</p>

 #### <p align="center"> How to reach me: ⤵️ </p>
 <div align="center">